hypnoSpira/GolfHero/doc/sprint 2/SR1.md

 - Zixing Gong
 - Eugenia (Yujia) Zhang

-### Things we did good:
+### Things we did well:

   - Finished user stories in a timely manner

-  - Picked up on Unity fairly quickly
+  - Familiarized with Unity fairly quickly

-  - Clear instructions on task assignments
+  - Clearly divided tasks and responsibilities

-### Things we did not so good:
+### Things we did not so well:

-  - Organization of schdule was not as good as it should have been
+  - Organizing and planning meeting times

-  - Cover page was an .md file
+  - Missed the cover page of the System Design Document due to using a .md file

 ### Things we can improve on:

   - Getting in all the documentation earlier

-  - Keep meetings more relevant
+  - Keep meetings more relevant and on topic

-  - Put pivotal tracker number in commit message
+  - Putting the associated Pivotal Tracker story ID(s) in commit messages